kestrelmccaigs/memory-x/README.md

 Getting these matches to work is really kicking my butt here.
 Right now (August 7) you can click on cards to flip them, and the screen will even log a score!

 ...But you can't officially win and also oh that's right every individual card you flip counts as a match for some reason?
 And after the first card is flipped every card gives you two points.
 Fun new problems, I guess??

+---

+8/16:
+It's actually possible to play a game now!
+There's no timer to race against, so there's still no way to lose, and the game gets a little glitchy if you try to click on a new card before the previous two selections have cleared away.
+But you CAN WIN.
+How exciting!